nsbarr/self-therapy/content/posts/ifs.md

 Conversations with many people shaped this work.
 My thanks to William Gan, Jacob Grief, Ken McLeod, Natalie Rothfels, Angela Russek, Jennifer Speakman, and Tereza Sukopova.

-Thank you Andy Matuschak for fruitful conversations, your wise suggestions for improving the tool, and comments on an early draft.
+Thanks to Andy Matuschak for guidance on the work and for helpful comments on an early draft.

-I would not have written this essay without Kevin Simler's encouragement and feedback throughout; thank you, Kevin!
+I would not have written this essay without Kevin Simler's encouragement and feedback throughout.

 The acknowledgement of these individuals is not an indication of their endorsement.